burberius/eve-esi/README.md

 ## Version 7.0.0 changes

 The code is now generated from the OpenApi specification as the Swagger one is EoL.
-In that move we also adapted the namings, to be more like REST.
+In that move we also adapted the namings to be more like REST.
-But the whole process broke the backward compatibility.
+But the whole process broke the backward compatibility!
+Also CCP changed all IDs from **integer** to **long** values, so you have to adapt your code!

 ## Version 6.0.0 changes